Retirement Homes in AUGUSTA, Georgia

 23. Lake Crossing Health Center

-24. Lake Crossing Health Center is a nursing and retirement facility located at 6698 Washington Road that provides nursing services to all Columbia county residents.
-It provides amenities such as Alzheimer’s care, IV therapy, apnea monitoring and dermatology services.
-Lake Crossing Health Center is able to provide nursing care services to no more than 100 older adults at once who are looking for retirement homes in Appling, GA.
+24. Lake Crossing Health Center is a long-term care and retirement facility located at 6698 Washington Road that provides nursing services to all Columbia county residents.
+It includes services such as Alzheimer’s care, physical rehabilitation, apnea monitoring and dental services.
+Lake Crossing Health Center can provide nursing care services to no more than 100 older adults at once who are looking for retirement homes in Appling, GA.
 It became licensed on 08/17/1989 with license number 115424.

 Frequently Asked Questions About Nursing Homes in Augusta, Georgia